GeekGamerJourno/natural-closet-master/_clothing/amanda-top.md

   - url: /uploads/amanda-top-2.jpg
 ---

+$159.95

+A sweet top.

+Straight bodice with darts.

-$159.95<br>A sweet top.<br>Straight bodice with darts.<br>With the added attraction of neck and arm frills. <br>Great for all sizes. <br>We can make for all sizes.
+With the added attraction of neck and arm frills.

-Please Note:<br>This design can be custom made just for you.<br>Choose from our range of current fabrics or we'll make up your fabric.<br>
+Great for all sizes.

+We can make for all sizes.